 Click Here for tab for I Got You Babe by Sonny and Cher

-So for those reading this that weren’t born in the 60s, you probably know this song most famously for its use in the incredible Bill Murray film Groundhog Day.
-Which is the story of a man who has to relive the same day over and over again, and each time he wakes up ‘I Got You Babe’ is the song that’s playing on the radio.
+Readers who weren’t around in the ’60s probably know this song most famously for its use in the incredible Bill Murray film Groundhog Day.
+It’s the story of a man who has to relive the same day over and over again.
+Every morning when he wakes up, I Got You Babe is playing on the radio.
 It’s considered a classic folk-rock song and was able to hit the number 1 spot in both the UK and Canada.

-Here you’ll just be playing a cool little single note motif which you can pair up as groups of 3 8th notes that play for 4 bars of 3/4 before turning around.
-You don’t need to pay attention too much to the overall one count, just focus on staying on tempo in smaller groups of 3 and you’ll easily feel when it’s time to change section.
+Here you’ll just be playing a cool little single-note motif, which you can pair up as groups of 3 8th notes that play for 4 bars of 3/4 before turning around.
+You don’t need to pay too much attention to the overall one count, just focus on staying on tempo in smaller groups of 3 and you’ll easily feel when it’s time to change section.

 Innocent When You Dream by Tom Waits